Personal Finance Resources: Financial Education & Literacy

 Pay Off Extra Debt

 You aren’t a college student if you don’t have some sort of debt lingering somewhere.
 As a student roaming campus throughout your college career, you’ve either used your credit cards to make smart purchases like textbooks or a laptop... or you spent most of your credit limit on Starbucks runs before class.
 Whatever those purchases may have been, it's time to start making those credit card payments.
-Credit cards are known for having high interest rates, so the faster you pay off your remaining balance, the less you pay in the end.
+Credit cards are known for having high-interest rates, so the faster you pay off your remaining balance, the less you pay in the end.
 Paying off your credit card debt is one of the most important financial responsibilities that everyone looks to accomplish, so the faster the better.
-And making on-time payments is important to build excellent credit history.
+Making on-time payments is important to build an excellent credit history.

 Set Aside for Savings